mnzpk/mnzpk.github.io/_posts/2021-05-23-Outreachy-Wikimedia.md

 layout: post
 title: 'My Outreachy Internship With Wikimedia: Prologue'
 ---
 Hi!
-I am Muniza and this summer I'll be interning with [Wikimedia](https://www.wikimedia.org/) as an [Outreachy](https://www.outreachy.org) intern.
+I'm Muniza and this summer I'll be interning with [Wikimedia](https://www.wikimedia.org/) as an [Outreachy](https://www.outreachy.org) intern.
 Since I'll be blogging about it over the next three months, I want to talk a little bit about what this internship involves and why I decided to apply for it.

 ## What's Outreachy? ##